How to build B2B partnerships that grow your business

 - Define the right type of partnership.

-Set clear roles, responsibilities, and expectations.
+- Set clear roles, responsibilities, and expectations.

 What is a B2B partnership?

 A B2B partnership is a collaboration between two or more companies designed to create mutually beneficial relationships that drive growth and deliver significant value to all parties involved.
+These partnerships can focus on areas such as product development, marketing, or broader business opportunities.

 Types of B2B partnerships